What is a "Shutdown"?

 Shutdowns must be scheduled in advance.
-The submission request must be made, at a minimum, five working days prior to the requested shutdown.
+The submission request must be made at a minimum of ten working days prior to the requested shutdown.
 The shutdown will be scheduled for a time that is least disruptive to building occupants, scientific programs, classroom schedules and/or laboratory processes, and is cost effective.

-The following Stanford Univesity representatives may request shutdowns:
+The following Stanford University representatives may request shutdowns:

 Buildings and Grounds Maintenance Technicians

 NOTE: Contractors and other outside agencies may not directly schedule the work of Buildings and Grounds Maintenance employees for shutdowns.